Apprenticeships the recipe for Swiss success

 Interest beyond our borders

 More and more other countries, seeking ways to combat unemployment, are taking an interest in the Swiss VET system.
-Indeed, this was one of the ideas behind the state visit of Chinese President Xi Xinping at the start of the year.
 "The number of enquiries from foreign countries and other players abroad expressing an interest in the Swiss system has increased dramatically in recent years.
 Sometimes they want to find out more information, while in other cases they would like to cooperate with Switzerland in this area," indicates State Secretariat for Education, Research and Innovation (SERI) project manager Jérôme Hügli.

 The Swiss model is part of a complex overall picture, including social dialogue, a learning culture and the country's three levels of federalism.
 "It is impossible to simply replicate the Swiss system in another country with a different socio-economic and cultural background," says Jérôme.
 "However, it is possible to tailor some key aspects to the specific context of a given country.
 This obviously requires an in-depth analysis and a willingness on the part of the partner country to embark on a long-term process."